robinthibaut/skbel/docs/index.rst

 +++++++++++++++++++++++++++++++++++

 - The mean `μ` and covariance `Σ` of the posterior distribution of an unknown target given an observed `d*` can be directly estimated from the CV's distribution.
-- Alternatively, the posterior conditional distribution can be inferred through KDE.
+- Alternatively, the posterior conditional distribution can be inferred through KDE or other methods.

 Sampling and back-transformation to the original space
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++